 Desert insects are well-evolved and suited for handling rough conditions in deserts.
-Their evolution depends upon various factors such as temperature, sand, availability of water, etc. They have adapted to every ecological condition that is characteristic of a desert.
-Some insects blend so well with the surroundings that they are hardly visible.
-They make their homes in plants, sand, soil, rocks, etc. There are different species of ants, bees, beetles, and spiders in the desert, which vary in terms of shape, size, color, habitat, and diet.
+How they evolved depends on factors like temperature, sand, and the availability of water.
+They have adapted to every ecological condition that is characteristic of a desert.
+Some insects blend so well with their surroundings that they are hardly visible.
+They make their homes in plants, sand, soil, and rocks.
+There are different species of ants, bees, beetles, and spiders in the desert.
+These vary in terms of shape, size, color, habitat, and diet.
 They also have different kinds of life cycles and behavior.

 Body Structure

-Every insect has a head, a thorax and an abdomen.
-The head includes eyes, antennae, and mouth.
-The thorax, which is also known as the middle body segment includes wings and six jointed legs.
-The abdominal area includes the heart, digestive tract, and reproductive organs.
-The outer covering of a desert insect is hard and made up of a tough waterproof substance known as ‘chitin’.
-Some insects also have a semi-transparent outer covering, which is made in such a way that the moisture in the body is trapped inside, and the insects lose less moisture by evaporation, as compared to other animals.
+Every insect has a head, a thorax, and an abdomen.
+The head includes eyes, antennae, and a mouth.
+The thorax (also known as the middle body segment) includes wings and six jointed legs.
+The abdominal area holds the heart, digestive tract, and reproductive organs.
+The outer covering of a desert insect is hard and made of a tough waterproof substance called chitin.
+Some insects also have a semi-transparent outer covering.
+It is made in a way that traps moisture inside the body, so the insects lose less water through evaporation than other animals do.

 Breathing Mechanism

 When a desert insect breathes, it does not exhale continuously like human beings do.
-It waits until the level of carbon dioxide is enough in its body, before exhaling once.
-This results in minimum water loss.
-Most desert insects do not drink water at all, as they get the needed moisture from the food that they eat.
-Due to this, and the fact that they experience minimum water loss, they can survive easily in harsh desert conditions.
+It waits until carbon dioxide builds up enough in its body before breathing out.
+This means it loses as little water as possible.
+Most desert insects do not drink water at all, since they get the moisture they need from the food that they eat.
+Because of this (and the fact that they lose so little water) they can survive easily in harsh desert conditions.

 Life Cycle

-Some desert insects have a specific life cycle.
-They lay eggs underground, which hatch when there are rains in the region.
-In the rainy season, there are many short-lived plants on which the insects feed.
-After the insects hatch, they come out of the ground, grow up, and then lay eggs underground.
-Likewise, the eggs that are laid wait for the next rains and follow the same cycle.
+Some desert insects have a very specific life cycle.
+They lay eggs underground, and those eggs hatch when rain arrives in the region.
+In the rainy season, many short-lived plants grow, and the newly hatched insects feed on them.
+After hatching, the insects come out of the ground, grow up, and then lay their own eggs underground.
+The eggs wait for the next rains and follow the same cycle all over again.

 Harvester Ants

-During the day, these ants search the desert for vegetation and plant seeds, and carry them along back to their nest.
+During the day, these ants search the desert for vegetation and plant seeds, then carry them back to their nest.
 These ants live in anthills.
-They discard the waste from their food such as seed coverings around the entrance of the hill.
+They discard waste from their food (such as seed coverings) around the entrance of the hill.
 The normal size of these ants is about half an inch.
 They are capable of delivering an extremely painful bite or sting.

 Horse Lubber Grasshoppers

 These grasshoppers are commonly seen in late summer.
-They take a little effort to hide, unlike their grasshopper cousins.
+Unlike their grasshopper cousins, they make little effort to hide.
 Their normal size is 3 inches or more.
-The two strong back legs of such grasshoppers have a row of long, sharp spines that can give severe scratches.
-These insects generally feed on deserts plants, but may even turn carnivores or cannibals as per survival conditions.
+The two strong back legs of these grasshoppers have a row of long, sharp spines that can give severe scratches.
+They generally feed on desert plants, but may even turn carnivores or cannibals depending on survival conditions.

 Blister Beetles

-This beetle is named after its ability to exude a liquid from its joints that causes severe blisters on the skin.
-It is mostly colorful looks harmless but can be quite dangerous.
-A typical blister beetle can have an elongated and pliable body.
+This beetle gets its name from its ability to release a liquid from its joints that causes severe blisters on skin.
+It is mostly colorful and looks harmless, but it can be quite dangerous.
+A typical blister beetle has an elongated and flexible body.
 The normal growth size ranges from half an inch to 1½ inches in length.
-It consists of ‘Cantharidin’, which is a toxic chemical compound that can poison domestic animals.
+It contains a toxic chemical compound called Cantharidin, which can poison domestic animals.

 Walking Sticks

-These are one of the most fascinating insects found in the desert.
-There are many species of walking sticks, somewhat around a 1000 of them.
+These are among the most fascinating insects found in the desert.
+There are many species of walking sticks, around a 1000 of them.
 They are slow-moving and strange-looking insects that feed on plants.
 They are well-known for their camouflage ability and become almost invisible to predators.
-They are also known as witch’s horse, devil’s horse, devil’s darning needle, and specter.
-Their sex ratio is very unbalanced, only one in 1,000 walking sticks is a male.
+They are also known as witch's horse, devil's horse, devil's darning needle, and specter.
+Their sex ratio is very unbalanced: only one in every 1,000 walking sticks is a male.
 Their size can vary from half an inch to 13 inches.
-Their color is usually brown, green, and gray.
-They remain motionless, especially during the day; and are most active in the dark.
+Their color is usually brown, green, or gray.
+They stay motionless during the day and are most active in the dark.

 Black Widow Spiders

 They are considered to be the most venomous spider in North America.
 Their venom is 15 times more poisonous than that of a Prairie rattlesnake.
 Only the female is harmful to humans.
-The females, at times, kill and eat the male after mating.
-They live in rocks, plants, debris or ledges.
+At times, females kill and eat the male after mating.
+They live in rocks, plants, debris, or ledges.
 Their normal size is 1 inch to 1½ inches.
 Their life span can be up to three years.
-The silk that they produce is much rougher and stronger than normal spiders.
+The silk they produce is much rougher and stronger than that of normal spiders.

 Scorpions

-These are eight-legged invertebrates with an extended body and an erectile tail that ends with the ‘telson’ (sting).
+These are eight-legged invertebrates with an extended body and an upright tail that ends with the telson (sting).
 There are approximately 1,300 known species of scorpions in the world.
 The normal length of scorpions is between 2 to 3 inches.
-The longest scorpion in the world is the African Scorpion that can grow up to eight inches.
+The longest scorpion in the world is the African Scorpion, which can grow up to eight inches.
 There is a greater diversity (about 60 species) of scorpions in California and Arizona.
-These prominent entities of the desert biome hide in logs, cracks, rocks, and burrows.
+These prominent creatures of the desert biome hide in logs, cracks, rocks, and burrows.

 Assassin Bugs

 As the name suggests, these creatures are actual assassins.
-There are many species found in these small hunters, which may act according to their particular attributes.
-Some may feed on insects whereas other may even feed on mammals and humans.
-Using their sharp beaks, these insects inject a poisonous substance into the victim that liquidizes the tissues.
-These tissues are then sucked out in very much the same way the liquid was injected.
-If the hunted are other insects, this poisonous substance may kill them in just a couple of seconds.
+There are many species, each with its own particular hunting style.
+Some feed on insects while others may even feed on mammals and humans.
+Using their sharp beaks, these insects inject a poisonous substance into the victim that turns the tissues into liquid.
+Those liquefied tissues are then sucked back out through the same beak.
+If the victim is another insect, this poisonous substance may kill it in just a couple of seconds.

 Dragonflies

-There are over a hundred types of dragonflies found in desert regions, with each species having their unique colors and physical attributes.
+There are over a hundred types of dragonflies found in desert regions, each species with its own unique colors and physical features.
 Some even have natural metallic colors, which add to the beauty of these flying insects.
 Some of the most popular ones found in deserts are Desert Whitetail, Brimstone Clubtail, Painted Damsel, Filigree Skimmer, and many others.
-Almost all these species are good at aerial maneuvers and rapid flight.
+Almost all these species are skilled at aerial maneuvers and rapid flight.

 Praying Mantis